 - (d) If the objection sets out potential grounds for reconsideration, TCO will advise the applicant that the reconsideration will proceed.
-TCO will forward the application to the registry which will process the application and invite written submissions from the parties. - (e) Once submissions are complete, the reconsideration application will be assigned to a panel for decision about whether there are grounds for reconsideration. - (f) If a panel decides that there was a jurisdictional defect, then the original decision will be found void, in whole or in part, and the application will proceed to the second stage in which a panel will hear the appeal afresh.
-WCAT will decide how the second stage will be conducted (item 7.1).
-The second stage panel will explain the adjudicative history in their decision.
-The statutory 180 day time limit for decision-making applies to the second stage reconsideration to cure a jurisdictional defect (item 17.1. to 17.1.2). - (g) If a panel decides that there are new evidence grounds for reconsideration, the original decision is not found to be void, in whole or in part.
-The application will proceed to the second stage in which a panel will reconsider the previous decision on the basis of the new evidence.
-The second stage panel's decision will only concern the specific issues on which the new evidence grounds were met and whether the new evidence will result in a change to the original decision. - (h) WCAT will decide how the second stage of new evidence reconsiderations will be conducted (items 7.1 and 7.5).
-The statutory time limit for decision-making does not apply to the second stage of a new evidence reconsideration, however WCAT will nominally apply a 180-day time limit. - (i) WCAT will invite respondents to participate in both stages of the reconsideration process. - (j) Where a reconsideration application is based on new evidence, requests for reimbursement of expenses will generally be addressed by the second stage reconsideration panel (chapter 16).
+TCO will forward the application to the registry which will process the application and invite written submissions from the parties. - (e) Once submissions are complete, the reconsideration application will be assigned to a panel for decision about whether there are grounds for reconsideration. - (f) If a panel decides that there was a breach of procedural fairness, that WCAT had no power to decide a matter, or that WCAT failed to decide a matter that WCAT was required to decide then the application will proceed to the second stage in which the panel will hear all or part of the appeal afresh.
+WCAT will decide how the second stage will be conducted (item 7.1). - (g) If a panel decides that there are new evidence grounds for reconsideration, the application will proceed to the second stage in which the panel will reconsider the previous decision on the basis of the new evidence.
+The second stage panel's decision will only concern the specific issues on which the new evidence grounds were met and whether the new evidence will result in a change to the original decision.

+- (h) WCAT will decide how the second stage of new evidence reconsiderations will be conducted (items 7.1 and 7.5).
+The statutory time limit for decision-making does not apply to the second stage of a new evidence reconsideration, however WCAT will nominally apply a 180-day time limit. - (i) WCAT will invite respondents to participate in both stages of the reconsideration process. - (j) Where a reconsideration application is based on new evidence, requests for reimbursement of expenses will generally be addressed in the second stage of the reconsideration.